cybersader/awesome-cybersader/📁 01 - Projects/Obsidian Frameworker.md

 - https://forum.obsidian.md/t/a-proposal-for-rendering-block-embeds-inline/27093/84
 -

+- How to keep links future-proofed if framework changes?

+- Tables to edit links in bulk from queried place?

+- The nested data for edges/links can be flattened out even if it's a nested data structure - JSON -> tables

 - Workaround by embedding a bunch in a hashmap or "supertags"
+    - Use intermediary notes for storing data somehow?
     - https://tana.inc/docs/supertags
     - https://forum.obsidian.md/t/add-support-for-link-types/6994/172
     - https://forum.obsidian.md/t/add-support-for-link-types/6994/173